Porter Airlines: History

 At the September 2009 annual meeting of the TPA, it was disclosed that Porter has broken its 11 p.m. curfew for landing at the airport three times in 2009, each time incurring a $5,000 fine.
 On one occasion, a Porter plane landed at the airport after-hours even after being advised by controllers to land at Pearson.
 According to Porter Airlines CEO Robert Deluce, "You know hundreds and hundreds and hundreds of flights come and go on a daily basis, so there are very, very few occasions where it happens.
 And there are also particular circumstances — and the circumstances are rare — to operate outside these normal times."
 According to the TPA, they are powerless to stop Porter other than imposing fines, and that planes landing at the airport when no controllers are present is not a safety risk.
 TPA director Mark McQueen has requested that the NAV Canada personnel stay on-site until the last flight has landed, but NAV Canada has refused to do so.

+From 2010 to 2012, Porter partnered with Bombardier Aerospace and Pratt and Whitney Canada to explore aviation biofuels.
+This culminated in flying once from Toronto to Ottawa on a 50/50 blend of biofuel and jet fuel, the first such commercial example in Canada.
+Two months later, Air Canada ran a 50/50 flight also, but there have been relatively few such flights since.
+In 2022 the Canadian government compelled airlines to lower their emissions, and as of 2023 more 50/50 flights are expected.